kanchan2803/testing/README.md

 - Click on the "File Input" section to upload an image from your local machine.
 - Once uploaded, the image will be displayed, and text will be extracted from it.
 - The extracted text will be shown below the processed image.

+### Tesseract Path:

+- Edit the line pytesseract.pytesseract.tesseract_cmd = 'C:\\Program Files\\Tesseract-OCR\\tesseract.exe' in app.py to point to the correct path of your Tesseract executable on your system.

 ## Folder Structure
 - **temp/**: Temporary directory to store intermediate image files during processing.